Vunnupyx/clight/user-docs/docs/Energy.md

 ## Introduction

-With this data source you can connect an Energy counter device to your IoTconnector flex device.
-You can then read the data points from the Energy counter and process it further in IoTconnector flex and map it to an application interface data point.
+With this data source you can connect an Energy meter device to your IoTconnector flex device.
+You can then read the data points from the Energy meter and process it further in IoTconnector flex and map it to an application interface data point.

-Note: Currently only Phoenix Contact EMpro Energy counters are supported.
+Note: Currently only Phoenix Contact EMpro Energy meters are supported.

-On the top left side of the page you find the main settings for the data source: Enabling, IP address for the Energy counter and selecting the type.
+On the top left side of the page you find the main settings for the data source: Enabling, IP address for the Energy meter and selecting the type.
 At the bottom you will see the [`Current Tariff`](Energy.md#tariff) which is explained further below.

-On the top right side of the page you can see the connection status to the Energy counter and the "Test Connection" button to test reachability of the counter.
+On the top right side of the page you can see the connection status to the Energy meter and the "Test Connection" button to test reachability of the counter.

 ## Adding Data Points